jkoppenhaver/neopixel-animate/README.md

 # neopixel-animate
-neopixel-animate is a small flexible micropython framework for easily creating animations to run on neopixel arrays.  neopixel-animate has been tested to run on the ESP8266 port of micropython and should run on other boards that support micropython.
+neopixel-animate is a small flexible micropython framework for easily creating animations to run on NeoPixel arrays.  neopixel-animate has been tested to run on the ESP8266 port of micropython and should run on other boards that support micropython.

 ## Getting Started